Main computer: HP Omen 15 (2017) 15-ce0xx

 My home server is also a hand-me-down laptop, this time from my family.
 A laptop might be an unusual choice for a server, but I like to think of it as a server with a built in UPS and monitor*, which has come in handy every now and then.
 It's quiet enough that I can sleep next to it daily, which is important since I live in a microscopic studio apartment.

-* I later discovered the battery had become what's known as a Spicy Pillow (technical term), so that had to go.Information
+* I later discovered the battery had become what's known as a Spicy Pillow (technical term), so that had to go.Services

 - File storage: Owncloud